MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/CAN18YETax.md

 To determine when you run a 2022 payroll what maximum to use, the system looks to the **Federal Basic Personal Amount** in the Tax Credit Control window.
 Tools | Setup | Payroll Canada | Control | Tax Credits.
-As an example for the 2021 year numbers if you are using the "lower" value of $12,421.00 when you run 2021 payroll the 2020 maximum will be in place.
-The system expects the amount of $13,808 for Federal Basic personal Amount in the control and then it will pull the 2021 maximum.
+The system expects the amount of $14,398 for Federal Basic personal Amount in the control and then it will pull the 2022 maximum.

 ## Chapter 2: Preparation and installation